Sightseeing in Majorca

 Take a 28km day-long excursion on the old train from Palma to Sóller through the mountains of Serra de Tramuntana and see the spectacular views that Majorca has to offer of cliffs, peaks, olive valleys, orange groves and ancient villages.

-You couldn't ask for a much more romantic setting than those on offer in Palma when booking cheap flights to Majorca with Jet2.com.
+You couldn't ask for a much more romantic setting than those on offer in Palma.
 You could have a picnic at one of the secluded coves or take a romantic stroll along one of the many sandy beaches to watch the sunset together.

 Sample the Local Cuisine in Palma

-The many cafes and restaurants situated along the seafront, or Passeig Maritim provide a beautiful venue to eat a romantic meal whilst watching the sea lap at the shore.
+The many cafes and restaurants situated along the seafront provide a beautiful venue to eat a romantic meal whilst watching the sea lap at the shore.
 Why not follow a candlelit meal with a horse-drawn carriage ride setting off from La Seu, a 14th century Gothic cathedral, around the wonderful sights and most popular spots of the city.

 Relax in the Turkish Baths

-If relaxation is what you are after then look no further than the Turkish Baths, Banys Arabs, which date from the 10th century and are one of the few remaining Arab-constructed buildings in Palma and features a dome with twenty-five round shafts to allow sunlight in supported by a dozen columns.
+If relaxation is what you are after then look no further than the Turkish Baths, Banys Arabs.
+They are one of the few remaining Arab constructed buildings in Palma dating from the 10th century and feature a dome with 25 round shafts to allow sunlight in supported by a dozen columns.

 Visit the Plaza Mayor or any of the other squares in the centre of Palma where weekly markets are held on Wednesdays.
-You can pick up anything from souvenirs to fresh vegetables to antiques and don't forget if you visit during the Christmas season you must visit the annual Christmas market and give your festive season a Spanish touch.
+You can pick up anything from souvenirs, fresh vegetables and antiques.
+Don't forget if you visit during the Christmas season you must visit the annual Christmas market and give your festive season a Spanish touch.

-If you want traditional Majorcan cuisine, take a 15 minute drive from the centre of Palma to the village of Génova which has many restaurants to choose from such as the Son Pedro which is highly recommended and great value for money.
+If you want traditional Majorcan cuisine, take a 15 minute drive from the centre of Palma to the village of Génova which has many restaurants to choose from.
+The Son Pedro is highly recommended and great value for money.